ZPascal/container-manager-oidc-gatekeeper/README.md

 OIDC proxy container to establish a connection to an application via an OIDC Proxy based on the [gatekeeper](https://github.com/gogatekeeper/gatekeeper) proxy and the container process overlay [container-manager](https://github.com/ZPascal/container-manager)

-The following container was created by a replacement of the [louketo-proxy](https://github.com/louketo/louketo-proxy) with the purpose to establish a connection to an internal K8s app via OIDC over the external network.
+The following container was created by a replacement of the [louketo-proxy](https://github.com/louketo/louketo-proxy) to establish a connection to an internal K8s app via OIDC over the external network.

 ## Basic information about the application and the container
-The Container Manager OIDC Gatekeeper is based on the [gatekeeper](https://github.com/gogatekeeper/gatekeeper) application and the [container-manager](https://github.com/ZPascal/container-manager) process overlay to start and control the application and an Alpine base image as base ground of the container.
+The Container Manager OIDC Gatekeeper is based on the [gatekeeper](https://github.com/gogatekeeper/gatekeeper) application and the [container-manager](https://github.com/ZPascal/container-manager) process overlay to start and control the application and an Alpine base image as the base ground of the container.

 ## Installation, startup and configuration
 ### Installation and startup
 #### Docker
 ```
-docker pull z9pascal/container-manager-oidc-gatekeeper:1.9.0-latest
+docker pull z9pascal/container-manager-oidc-gatekeeper:1.10.0-latest
-docker run -e OIDC_DISCOVERY_URL="" -e OIDC_CLIENT_ID="" -e OIDC_CLIENT_SECRET="" -e OIDC_LISTEN_URL="0.0.0.0:3000" -e OIDC_ENCRYPTION_KEY="" -e OIDC_REDIRECT_URL="" -e OIDC_UPSTREAM_URL="https://kubernetes-dashboard" -v /storage:/storage -p 3000:3000 z9pascal/container-manager-oidc-gatekeeper:1.9.0-latest
+docker run -e OIDC_DISCOVERY_URL="" -e OIDC_CLIENT_ID="" -e OIDC_CLIENT_SECRET="" -e OIDC_LISTEN_URL="0.0.0.0:3000" -e OIDC_ENCRYPTION_KEY="" -e OIDC_REDIRECT_URL="" -e OIDC_UPSTREAM_URL="https://kubernetes-dashboard" -v /storage:/storage -p 3000:3000 z9pascal/container-manager-oidc-gatekeeper:1.10.0-latest
 ```

 #### Dev setup
-After you modified the corresponding container with your changes, you can start the build and run process with the [docker-compose.yml](docker-compose.yml) file e.g. `docker-compose up -d` or you can use the following commands to start the build and run process for the development support manual.
+After you modified the corresponding container with your changes, you can start the build and process with the [docker-compose.yml](docker-compose.yml) file e.g. `docker-compose up -d` or you can use the following commands to start the build and run process for the development support manual.
 ```
 docker build . -t container-manager-oidc-gatekeeper
 docker run -e OIDC_DISCOVERY_URL="" -e OIDC_CLIENT_ID="" -e OIDC_CLIENT_SECRET="" -e OIDC_LISTEN_URL="0.0.0.0:3000" -e OIDC_ENCRYPTION_KEY="" -e OIDC_REDIRECT_URL="" -e OIDC_UPSTREAM_URL="https://kubernetes-dashboard" -v /storage:/storage -p 3000:3000 container-manager-oidc-gatekeeper